Blog

 C) It guides the needle through the fabric.

-D) It allows the bobbin hook to catch the thread loop.
+D) It allows the bobbin hook to catch the thread loop. - Where can you find practical guidance on observing

 needles for identification purposes?